 Moreover, you can easily create applications that do not have a normal update interval, i.e. a Twitter client, but need to get updated asynchronously when, let’s say, a new offer comes, just like Warp.Ly applications do.
 Polling the server, i.e. once per day, until a new offer is available would be a really bad practice, but with C2DM and now GCM, this thing rocks!

 Stop waiting, go play with GCM and feel it’s power.
-If you want to see some stuff in action, check our platform, Warp.Ly and start monetizing your apps with awesome offers.
+If you want to see some stuff in action, contacts us now and start monetizing your apps with awesome offers.
 It simply rocks!